glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

     self->gas.moles = new_moles;
 }
 ```
-Note that adding moles to a chamber increases the chamber's static temperature, which in turn increases static pressure.
+Adding moles to a chamber increases the chamber's static temperature, which in turn increases the static pressure.

 Momentum between chambers is then conserved by:
 ```